 Magical falafel near Dizengoff Center

-They mash their roasted eggplant into patties that are fried into thin rectangular bricks so they can slide them into the pita and you get a little bit in each bite.
-A lot of locals think this is one of the best places too.
+They mash their roasted eggplant into pattie and fry them into thin rectangular bricks that easily slide into the pita pocket as a backdrop to all your other fillings so you get a little bit in each bite.
+A lot of locals agree this is one of the best places for falafel too.

 Restaurant in Jaffa (or Yafo)